gomorpheus/morpheus-docs/integration_guides/Clouds/vmware/getting_started.rst

 Tags can be created on-demand when provisioning from the 'CONFIGURE' tab of the 'CREATE INSTANCE' wizard (Provisioning > Instances).
 Within the 'Metadata' drawer, you will see sets of fields to enter key/value pairs.
 On creation of the instance, this metadata will be synced into vCenter.

-'Option Types' from your library can also be exported as metadata for use with vCenter.
-When adding or editing a new Option Type (Provisioning > Library > OPTION TYPES), simply mark the box labeled 'EXPORT AS METADATA'.
+'Inputs' from your library can also be exported as metadata for use with vCenter.
+When adding or editing a new Input (Provisioning > Library > InputS), simply mark the box labeled 'EXPORT AS METADATA'.
 The 'FIELD NAME' becomes the tag category in VMWare.

 .. image:: /images/integration_guides/clouds/tagging_at_provisioning.png